Space mirror: History

-Daniel Schrag of Harvard University and David Keith of the University of Calgary organized a climate engineering conference in November 2007.
-The research community’s consensus was that it was worth studying such ideas further despite their high cost, the doubtful feasibility of some ideas including the space mirror, and the risk of their distracting attention from reduction of greenhouse gas emissions.

 Purpose

-Space mirrors are designed either to increase or decrease the amount of energy that reaches a planet from the sun with the goal of changing the impact of UV radiation; or, to reflect light onto or deflect light off of a planet in order to change the sun’s lighting conditions.
+Space mirrors are designed either to increase or decrease the amount of energy that reaches a planet from the sun with the goal of changing the impact of UV radiation; or, to reflect light onto or deflect light off of a planet in order to change the sun's lighting conditions.
 Space mirrors are an example of Solar Radiation Management (SRM), which is a "theoretical approach to reducing some of the impacts of climate change by reflecting a small amount of inbound sunlight back out into space."
-The concept is to reflect enough sunlight to reduce the Earth's temperature therefore balancing out the warming effect of greenhouse gases.
+The concept is to reflect enough sunlight to reduce the Earth's temperature thereby balancing out the warming effect of greenhouse gases.

-Climate engineering

-Most past proposals for the development of space mirrors are specifically to slow the progression of climate change on Earth.
-Deflecting a small amount of the sun’s energy from the Earth’s atmosphere would reduce the amount of energy entering the ecosystem of the Earth.
+Most past proposals for the development of space mirrors are specifically to slow the progression of global warming on Earth.
+Deflecting a small amount of the sun's energy from the Earth's atmosphere would reduce the amount of energy entering the ecosystem of the Earth.

-Sunlight reflection/deflection

 Some proposals for the development of space mirrors also focus on the ability to change localized lighting conditions on the surface of the Earth by shading certain sections or reflecting sunlight onto small sections.
 Doing this could allow for differentiated climates in local areas and potentially additional sunlight for enhanced crop growth.
 A first practical attempt at reflecting sunlight was made in the 1990s by the Russian Agency project name Znamya.